Peer-reviewed articles - how to find

 One complication is the distinction between the journal itself being peer-reviewed vs individual articles within it (eg. editorials, letters to the editor).
 If the article is a research article, describing an original study of some kind, and it's in a peer-reviewed journal, then it's safe to say the article itself is peer-reviewed.

-To find peer-reviewed journals: search OneSearch and use the "Peer-reviewed" limit checkbox on the far left.
+To find peer-reviewed journals: search OneSearch and use the Academic (Peer-Reviewed) Journals filter.

 Other subject-specific databases will usually also have a peer-reviewed limiter of some kind.
 Medline is almost all peer-reviewed articles, so there is no limiter needed.